 Vital Communities will work with farmers to address a continuing challenge to farm growth in the Upper Connecticut River Valley (Upper Valley) region of New Hampshire and Vermont.
 According to our 2014 Local Foods Market Assessment, 56% of 116 farmers surveyed seek increased direct-to-consumer sales, yet established channels are no longer ensuring consistent income growth.
 One recommendation from the assessment was to “explore creative solutions to capital and infrastructure limitations.”
 In response, farmers have begun to envision a unique year-round direct-sales outlet with a strong community engagement focus, what we have begun calling a modern grange.

 Farmers have asked Vital Communities to support creation of this new model by facilitating conversations among interested farmers while providing educational workshops to determine mission, organizational structure, and business model.
-Farmers are excited about a hybrid co-op/grange/farmers market that could eventually include aggregation and gleaning hubs, a commercial kitchen for value-added processing, shared winter crop storage, and more.
+Farmers are excited about a hybrid co-op/farmers market that could eventually include aggregation and gleaning hubs, a commercial kitchen for value-added processing, shared winter crop storage, and more.
 SARE funding will leverage Vital Communities’ strength as a neutral convener and trusted farm service provider to support farmers in their desire to develop a collaborative space that would increase sales and strengthen connections to the wider community.

-Our goals for the coming year are to facilitate conversations within the community with determine need, function, viability, and required resources, form a steering committee of people interested in working on this project, conduct a SWOT analysis, and produce a mission and work plan for moving the modern grange concept from casual conversation at farmers markets to a blueprint for a unique farmer-owned and operated community market and operations facility.
+Our goals for the coming year are to facilitate conversations within the community with determine need, function, viability, and required resources, form a steering committee of people interested in working on this project, conduct a SWOT analysis, and produce a mission and work plan for moving this concept from casual conversation at farmers markets to a blueprint for a unique farmer-owned and operated community market and operations facility.

 Your opinion is needed!
 Would your farm-based business, or the Upper Valley, benefit from a shared facility?
 What type of shared facility would help your business grow?
 Would you support a year-round farmers’ market?
 Would you use aggregation and distribution facilities?
 Are you interested in a farmer cooperative?
 Please share your ideas, needs, suggestions, etc. via phone (802.291.9100 x106) or email Nancy@VitalCommunities.org.
 Or, share your thoughts via farmer and food system partner survey or consumer and community survey.